 Other benefits of Grenadian Citizenship include:

-- Visa-free travel to 142 countries, including China
+– You enjoy visa-free travel to 142 countries, including China

-- Children under 30 are included in the application without the need to be enrolled in school
+– You can include children under 30 as dependants without the need to be enrolled in school

-For more information about the route to an E-2 visa via Grenada's citizenship-by-investment programme visit our solution page.
+For further details about the route to an E-2 visa via Grenada’s citizenship-by-investment programme, visit our programme page.

 Do you have questions about the EB-5 & E-2 visas?